ingo/ingo.github.io/_recipes/cauliflower_cashew_pea_and_coconut_curry.md

 vegan: "\u2713"
 ---

 Perfect for a vegan supper.
 This hearty vegan cauliflower curry highlights cauliflower florets in a creamy, spiced coconut milk-based sauce.
 Toasted cashews add protein and crunch, while peas offer pops of color and sweetness.
 The medley of spices gives it a complex warmth.
 Serve over rice for a nourishing plant-based dinner.
-This curry, rooted in tradition and complexly flavored, is also approachable enough for a weeknight.
-It transforms cauliflower from a humble vegetable to a rich centerpiece with the addition of cashews, coconut, fresh ginger and a flurry of spices you’re likely to have in your pantry.
-Serve with rice for an exceptionally good vegan supper.

 ### Ingredients